jaylencarrillo25/housing-price-prediction/README.md

 ## Dependencies
 This project requires the following Python libraries:

-pandas
+- pandas

-numpy
+-numpy

-scikit-learn
+-scikit-learn

-matplotlib
+- matplotlib

-seaborn
+- seaborn

-jupyter
+- jupyter

-joblib
+- joblib

 Install all dependencies by running: